abderrahmane-layeb/Johnathan-Specter/README.md

 # Hello and Welcome 👋

-### This project idea is by Codewell and designed by ༄MaGNeZ࿐
+### This project idea is by Codewell.com and designed by ༄MaGNeZ࿐

-- [This is Johnathan Specter Portfolio page]
+- [ This is Johnathan Specter Portfolio web page ]

 ### Fonts Used